gzlupko/Spotify_Data_Analysis/README.md

 # Spotify Data Analysis

-I performed data cleaning, visualization, and statistical testing in R on Spotify’s Global Top 50 songs.
+In this repo, I performed data cleaning, visualization, and statistical testing in R on Spotify’s Global Top 50 songs.
 I also implemented multiple regression to identify multivariate predictors of song popularity.
 Altogether, the following data science techniques were applied to extract insights on Spotify's top songs in 2019:

 I) Data Cleaning